 On the heels of their 1974 and 1975 successes, Topps created another “cards of cards” subset for 1976.
 Though there were no cards of cards of Cards, the “Father & Son” cards featured five (then) current players along with the 1953 or 1954 Topps cards of their Big League dads.

-I’m not aware of other cards of cards between the 1976 Father/Son cards and the Kmart set.
-However, cards of cards had a strong run from 1985-1990 thanks to another Father/Son series, featuring (yes!) a card of a card of a Card…
+Cards of cards had a particularly strong run from 1985-1990 thanks to another Father/Son series, featuring (yes!) a card of a card of a Card…

 …and the five-year reboot of a classic Topps subset that debuted in 1977.

 Where the 1977 subset used ordinary (or sometimes extraordinary) photos, these later sets adopted a Kmartesque cards of cards design.
 There were five cards in the 1986 subset, but none were cards of cards of Cards.
 The most interesting arc in the subset features a “card that never was” of Fernando Valenzuela, curiously used instead of his 1981 Traded/Update card image.

 The 1987 subset again featured five cards but sadly no cards of cards of Cards.
 What it did include was the by now familiar Maury Wills card that never was.